How to file for disability, Filing for SSI

 Qualifying for Disability, Mental Disability

 Medical Disability - How does Social Security view your work and medical records

-Nearly all Social Security medical disability and SSI disability decisions are made by considering A) your work activity over the fifteen years prior to the onset of your disability (when you stopped working due to your medical and/or mental condition) and B) the severity of your conditions, which is verified through the acquisition of the medical records you named during your Social Security disability interview.
+Nearly all Social Security Disability and SSI disability decisions are made by considering A) your work activity over the fifteen years prior to the onset of your disability (when you stopped working due to your medical and/or mental condition) and B) the severity of your conditions, which is verified through the acquisition of the medical records you named during your Social Security Disability interview.

 If you do not have any current medical treatment sources, you most likely will be sent to a consultative examination by a physician (paid for by Social Security).
 Of course, it is always more beneficial to you if you have had some medical treatment...versus having your claim rely on a one-time examination by a doctor who has never treated you.

 How does this process all work?
 Once you have provided Social Security with a list of your medical sources, they will send a request for records to all the hospitals, clinic, and physicians who have treated you prior to the onset of your disabling conditions (note: Social Security often develops a much longer medical history if you have provided medical sources that go further back than twelve months).